HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

-The LDWR instruction is used for implementing semaphore type operations.
+The LDR instruction is used for implementing semaphore type operations.
 The first part of the instruction behaves exactly like the LDW instruction where a virtual address is computed.
 Next, the memory content is loaded into general register "r".
 The second part remembers the address and will detect any modifying reference to it.
-The LDWR instruction supports only word addressing.
+The LDR instruction supports only word addressing.

 #### Operation